 There was an external review of governance during 2022/23 and into 2023/24.
 Existing and new trustees complete skills audits on appointment and annually.
-There was an internal review of Governance during 2019/20 and 2021/22.
+There was an internal review of Governance during 2019/20 and 2023/24.

-The Board reviews the format of the information it receives each year through the terms of reference review, how often it meets and the way data is collected.
-Headteacher reports are presented to the board once a term; student progress and department data is presented to the Standards and Achievement Committee after each data collection; financial information is presented each quarter; Responsible Officer reports are presented once a term with the financial statements and audit findings reports presented annually; student behaviour data is considered by discipline sub-committee as required.
-There are link governor posts for safeguarding and esafety, high potential, the 6th form, literacy, numeracy, SEN, health and safety, pupil premium and work related learning.
+The Board reviews how often it meets and the format of the information it receives each year through its review of the terms of reference.
+Headteacher reports are presented to the Board once a term; student progress and department data is presented to the Standards and Achievement Committee after each data collection; financial information is presented each quarter; Responsible Officer reports are presented once a term with the financial statements and audit findings reports presented annually; student behaviour data is considered by discipline subcommittee as required.
+There are link governor posts for safeguarding and e-safety, high potential, the 6th form, literacy, numeracy, SEN, health and safety, pupil premium and work-related learning.